A1dos-Creations/A1dos-Creations-Backend/README.md

 ## 🛡️ Your Security
 We are commited to your privacy and security.
 All user data is stored and ecrypted safely.
 If you would like to delete your data, please contact us at [rbentertainmentinfo@gmail.com](mailto:rbentertainmentinfo@gmail.com).
 For any other inquiries or questions, please refer to the [License](https://github.com/A1dos-Creations/login-api-website?tab=License-1-ov-file).

+## 📦 Release date and how it will be incorporated.
+> We are still deveolping the accounts system and database.
+Due to a lack of funding, we may reach a limit of users.
+If you would [consider donating](https://paypal.me/a1dos?country.x=US&locale.x=en_US) to help fund this project, it would be very much apreciated!